 Entrance, Main: The entrance to a dwelling or building that most pedestrians are expected to use.
 Typically, this is the front door of a dwelling unit.
 Each dwelling may have a main entrance from the outside, or multiple dwellings may share one main entrance.
 In multi-dwelling or multitenant buildings, main entrances open directly into the building's lobby or principal interior ground-level circulation space.
-When a multi-dwelling or multitenant building unit or tenant's outside entrance is a main entrance.
+When a multi-dwelling or multitenant building does not have a lobby or common interior circulation space, each dwelling unit or tenant's outside entrance is a main entrance.